skwyha/Java/README.md

 # JavaSystem
-My journey of learning Java
+My journey of learning Java.

+The key word is easy and focus.